Talandar99/raylib_c_web_game_template/README.md

 ## How to setup for development
 - `cd setup_scripts`
 - `./setup_raylib_for_desktop.sh`
-- now youc can use `./run.sh` for running your game
+- now you can use `./run.sh` for running your game

 ## How to setup for web build
 - `cd setup_scripts`
 - `./setup_raylib_for_web.sh`
 - if you will try to use `./run.sh` it will cause an error.
-You should go bash for desktop setup for development process
+You should use setup for desktop setup for development process
 - now you can use `./build_web.sh`

 ## How to build for web